 The department also calculates millage rollback fractions required by law (Headlee, Truth in Assessing, Truth in County Equalization and Truth in Taxation) and provides assistance to local assessing officers and other organization when requested.

-The Equalization Department produces the following reports found on this website:
+The Equalization Department produces the following reports found on this website, please see links above:

 Millage Rollback Form L-4028